 ISC to complete a benchmark assessment for PBF and JWG may expect an update on progress of MSE.

 If additional information is requested by the ISC from the JWG relevant to the MSE, the JWG should task its members to solicit input from its stakeholders and task itself to address this at JWG10 in 2025, as appropriate.

+JWG adopts new management measures based on Interim Harvest Strategy.

 2025 (JWG10):